JoeyBy/poker-hand-comparison/README.md

+A 5 card poker application.

+Random card is delt to the player.

+- In progress.
+   - comparing hand scores

+- TO DO.
+   - exchange user chosen cards for new ones during turn.
+   - Betting aspect
+   - Card image display
+   - Card animation
+   - Multiscreen playablility.

+Re-write of original application in progress.
-# poker-hand-comparison
+# Originally just a poker-hand-comparison
 a simple JS application. analyses who the winner is between two poker hands.

-hands are entered in short form.
-  (ex.
-AC would be the Ace of Clubs.
-10 is referenced as T)

-BUGS TO FIX:
-  higher card values are not compared. for example... an ace high straight would return a tie with a 6 high straight.